Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Hom-module theory

 \subsection{Basic definitions and theorems}

-\begin{definition}[Hom-module] Let $R$ be a non-unital, hom-associative ring with twisting map $\alpha_R$, multiplication written with juxtaposition, and $M$ an additive group with a group homomorphism $\alpha_M\colon M\to M$, also called a twisting map.
+\begin{definition}[Hom-module] Let $R$ be a non-unital, hom-associative ring with twisting map $\alpha_R$, multiplication written with juxtaposition.
+Let $M$ be an additive group with a group homomorphism $\alpha_M\colon M\to M$, also called a twisting map.
 A \emph{right $R$-hom-module} $M_R$ consists of $M$ and an operation $\cdot\colon M\times R\to M$, called \emph{scalar multiplication}, such that for all $r_1,r_2\in R$ and $m_1,m_2\in M$, the following hold: